csp256/IsoVis/README.md

 * _Reset Orientation_ - Removes the effect from "Apply Transform"
 * _Pop All Transforms_ - Empties the stack.

 There are many types of primitive linear transformations.
 Because Javascript is 0 indexed, the first 3 dimensions are numbered 0, 1, and 2.
-Note that for technical reasons above the INVERSE of each linear transformation is what is actually applied.
+Note that for technical reasons above the INVERSE of each linear transformation is what is actually applied. (read: contravariance and covariance)

 * _Euler Rotation_ - Rotation on a plane defined by two basis axes.
 (Note, rotations happen on a plane, NOT around a direction; it only seems that way in 3 dimensions.)
 Because you can combine multiple rotations, you can generate any rotation by first projecting the desired rotation plane to be coplanar with two basis axes.